1758 - British operations in Deccan

 Battle of Condore

 On December 8, both commanders simultaneously framed independent designs for extricating themselves from the dead-lock.
 Conflans' plan was to send 6 guns with a sufficient force to a height which commanded the British camp, and which Forde had omitted to occupy.
-Forde, for his part, had decided to make a detour of 5 km to Condore (unidentified location), from which he could turn Conflans' position and regain the high road to Rajahmundry.
+Forde, for his part, had decided to make a detour of 5 km to Condore (present-day Chendurthi), from which he could turn Conflans' position and regain the high road to Rajahmundry.

 On December 9, the two armies clashed in the Battle of Condore where Forde won a clear victory.
 The French retired on Rajahmundry.
 After the battle, the British battalion being much fatigued was halted in the French camp.
 During the evening, Captain Knox with the 1st Native Battalion of the right wing, along with Anunderaj's cavalry employed as scouts, was sent forward to pursue the French who were retreating towards Rajahmundry.
 Knox was instructed to wait there for the arrival of the main body.